Frequently Asked Questions

 You need to complete at least 36 courses to graduate.
 This includes exemptions and other graduation requirements as listed here, as stipulated by the SMU Core Curriculum:

-7 are from the SMU Core Curriculum to equip students with skills necessary to operate in an increasingly complex digitized environment and enable our students to learn to think outside of the box as demands in life situations vary.
+- 7 SMU Core Curriculum courses to equip students with skills necessary to operate in an increasingly complex digitized environment and enable our students to learn to think outside of the box as demands in life situations vary.

-18 Computing & Law Major Core focuses on building solid foundations in computing and law
+- 18 Computing & Law Major Core courses focus on building solid foundations in computing and law

 Can I pursue a 2nd major with BSc (Computing & Law) as my primary degree?